hackclub/hackclub/workshops/weather_app/README.md

 We will set the display value as `flex` because `flex` enables you to align your items perfectly to the center without using float or positioning.
 Also, we will add `font-size` and `line-height` for styling the text inside our body.

+Navigate to the `style.css` file in your repl and add:

 ```css
 body {
   background-color: #dfe7ee;